 Download the entire out-of-print CD here (zip file).

-Listen to, Judy and Bing’s version “How Could You Believe Me?” here:
+Listen to Judy and Bing’s version of “How Could You Believe Me?” here:

 March 8, 1954: In this article, Bing Crosby heaped praise on Judy, “I’ve always wanted to do a picture with Judy Garland.
 We’ve done a lot of radio programs and Army shows together, and I think she’s the greatest female talent in town.
 As a matter of fact, I think she’s the greatest talent, male or female.”

-On this date, Judy was in the middle of rehearsing and filming “Lose That Long Face” which could be the “expensive” replacement the blurb is referencing, although no other song was deleted to make way for “Lose That Long Face.”
+On this date, Judy was in the middle of rehearsing and filming “Lose That Long Face,” which could be the “expensive” replacement the blurb refers to, although no other song was deleted to make way for It.

 Check out The Judy Room’s Spotlight on A Star Is Born here.